codewars/docs/content/concepts/kata/translations.md

 ## Creating a translation

-To be able to translate a kata to other languages, user has to complete the kata in at least one other language.
-Once you have completed it, there will be a new choice within the languages menu to add a new language.
+To be able to translate a kata to other languages, the user has to complete the kata in at least one language.
+Once you have completed it, there will be an option within the languages menu to add a new language.

 ![Language Menu](https://www.evernote.com/l/AAW0GaebQllDBb_YS-AfeaUiwq5PoxaDPIoB/image.png)